exfinium/isought/_posts/2018-10-15-god and scripture.md

 >Though shalt not make a map or image of any idea and surrender your faculties in service of it.
 Reality is inescapable and will not be ignored.
 >Reality will bring suffering for several generations after them that hate reality.
 >Goodness for the great many will be found by those that love reality and heed its lessons.
 >Though shalt carry the concept of actual reality with gravity.
-Empty acknowledgement of reality will not save you from real consequences.
+Cursory consideration of reality will not save you from real consequences.
+Reality rewards diligent attention and deliberate rational thoughtfulness.